University of Potsdam: Historical buildings

 Some parts of the university are located in historical buildings that have been named as World Heritage Sites by UNESCO.
 The university library and the Institute of History can be found in a part of the commons in the park of Sanssouci, at the New Palace, as can the Institute of Mathematics in the former stables.

 The other campuses, Babelsberg and Golm, are also of historical interest.
 The oldest buildings of the Golm campus were built in the 1930s to house the Luftwaffe's intelligence department.
 After World War II the College of Law of the East German Ministry for State Security moved in.

 The current Faculty of Law is located in Babelsberg/Griebnitzsee in the former presidial and administrative buildings of the German Red Cross (1939/40).
 Other lecture halls and buildings were built in the 1950s directly behind the Schloss Babelsberg for the Academy of Justice and the East German state.

 Campuses

-Being today the largest university in the state of Brandenburg, the University of Potsdam mainly stretches across three campuses on the city's outskirts:
+As the largest university in the state of Brandenburg, the University of Potsdam mainly stretches across three campuses on the city's outskirts: